-Dr. Attwood is an Assistant Professor of Oncology in the Department of Biostatistics and Bioinformatics at RPCI, and Associate Director of the Biostatistics Shared Resource.
+Dr. Kristopher Attwood is an Assistant Professor of Oncology in the Department of Biostatistics and Bioinformatics at Roswell Park, and Co-Director of the Biostatistics & Statistical Genomics Shared Resource.
 He received his B.S.
 (2005) in Applied Mathematics from the University of Rhode Island, and received his M.S.
 (2006) in Industrial Engineering and M.A.
 (2009) and Ph.D.
 (2012) in Biostatistics from the University at Buffalo.
-Dr. Attwood came to the Department of Biostatistics and Bioinformatics at RPCI in 2011 as a Senior Biostatistician, and later became a faculty member in 2012 and the Associate Director of the Biostatistics Shared Resource in 2016.
+Dr. Attwood came to the Department of Biostatistics and Bioinformatics at Roswell Park 2011 as a Senior Biostatistician, and later became a faculty member in 2012 and the Associate Director of the Biostatistics & Statistical Gemomics Shared Resource in 2016.
 His primary research interests include development of statistical methodologies and study designs for diagnostic/prognostic biomarker development, nonparametric testing, and statistical education.
 His collaborative experiences range from preclinical and translational research studies, phase I-II clinical trials, to large-scale national database projects.
-He has served as the biostatistician on many clinical studies at RPCI, and has been a reviewer for several journals (clinical and methodological) and grant review panels.
-Additionally, he serves on numerous scientific committees at RPCI, including the Scientific Review Committee and Experimental Therapeutics program.
+He has served as the biostatistician on many clinical studies at Roswell Park, and has been a reviewer for several journals (clinical and methodological) and grant review panels.
+Additionally, he serves on numerous scientific committees at Roswell Park, including the Scientific Review Committee and Experimental Therapeutics program.

 Her primary research interest is in developing statistically sound and computationally efficient methods to pinpoint the causal genetics and genomics data.
 Her areas of research include: 1) computational methods development for causal genetic variant identification, 2) statistical and bioinformatics analysis of genome, epigenome, and transcriptome data, and 3) pharmacogenomics, genetic testing, and personalized medicine.
 She has conducted a number of cutting-edge studies in dissecting genetic contributors to complex human traits.